Sudan Refugee Succeeds as Accountant and Grad Student at Point Park

 After the wedding, he returned to the United States to fill out the necessary paperwork to bring his wife to the United States.
-To meet the financial challenges, he worked at night while pursuing a bachelor’s degree in accounting at Point Park during the day.
+To meet financial challenges, Bior worked at night while pursuing a bachelor’s degree in accounting at Point Park during the day.

 “Panther lives his life with honor and dignity and truly knows what sacrifice means,” said Cheryl Clark, associate professor of accounting, who served as Bior’s undergraduate academic advisor.

-In 2008, Bior earned his bachelor’s degree in accounting and soon landed a job as an accounting analyst at the Bank of New York Mellon.
+In 2008, Bior earned his bachelor’s degree in accounting and soon landed a job as an accounting analyst for The Bank of New York Mellon.
 His Point Park journey did not end there.
-With the desire to eventually lead a non-profit organization, Bior decided to enroll in the University’s master’s degree program for organizational leadership.
+With the desire to eventually lead a nonprofit organization, Bior decided to enroll in the University’s master’s degree program for organizational leadership.

 “Competent leaders are needed in today’s challenging business world,” explained Bior, when asked why he chose to study organizational leadership.
 He chose Point Park again for several reasons.
 “Point Park is my community.
 I like it because of its small class sizes and close location to my job.
 Students are likely to get all of their questions answered by professors.”

 Helena Knörr, Ph.D., assistant professor of organizational leadership, stresses to her students the importance of looking at leadership from a global perspective.

 “Panther’s collaborative leadership style has a way of encouraging everyone to get to the finish line,” said Knörr.
 "He speaks from the heart and brings so much value to the classroom.”